neutrinojs/neutrino/packages/start-server/README.md

 };
 ```

-By default this middleware will start a server with the single entry point configured in Neutrino.
+By default this middleware will start a server with the first main entry point configured in Neutrino, by default
-This middleware optionally accepts an object with a `name` property for a path to a module which to start the server.
+`src/index`.
+This middleware optionally accepts an object with a `name` property for a path to a module which to
+start the server.

 ## Customization